Sir-Teo/mica/docs/status_summary.md

 ## Next Focus Areas

-1. **Provider breadth** – Extend runtime shims beyond console/time to cover filesystem and networking scenarios.
+1. **Process providers** – Introduce scripted process/task orchestration so the deterministic runtime can model multi-process workloads safely.
-2. **Runtime telemetry** – Emit structured execution events from generated binaries for downstream observability tooling.
+2. **Telemetry exporters** – Wire the richer runtime metrics into CLI flags and document how downstream tooling consumes the JSON traces.
-3. **Parallel backend scaling** – Stress the parallel compile driver across workspace-sized module sets and instrument contention hotspots.
+3. **Parallel backend scaling** – Use the new worker metrics to tune scheduling heuristics on workspace-sized module sets and publish guidance.
-4. **Tooling APIs** – Layer higher-level CLI entry points over the resolver and IR JSON dumps to unblock IDE integrations and automated audits.
+4. **Pipeline documentation** – Expand the freshly documented pipeline entry points with end-to-end walkthroughs for editor integrations and audits.

 ## Watch Items

-- Runtime provider coverage is intentionally narrow; broaden it only with new smoke tests to avoid surprising consumers.
+- Runtime provider coverage still requires care: process orchestration must ship with deterministic fixtures and smoke tests to avoid surprising consumers.
 - Evaluate portable coverage collectors that work across the CI matrix so we can reintroduce reporting without bespoke tooling.